vncntchn05/thirty60track/README.md

 - [x] **DB variant tabs** — 74 exercises with multiple free-exercise-db equivalents (e.g. Bench Press has 16: Powerlifting, With Bands, With Chains, Close-Grip, Decline, Smith Machine…) show a horizontal scrollable chip row above the images; tapping a variant chip swaps the images to that variant; all 239 variant slugs verified on disk
 - [x] **Approximation disclaimer** — 61 exercises that have no direct DB equivalent (custom combos, trainer-named variants, etc.) show an italic disclaimer beneath the images when no specific variant is selected
 - [x] **Client read-only exercise library** — clients can browse the Exercises tab (positioned between Workouts and Progress in the client tab bar) and open exercise detail pages, but cannot add exercises, import from DB, edit form notes, equipment, or tutorial URL, or use the Edit Templates FAB; all edit controls are hidden and fields render as plain text
+- [x] **Workout Guides** — third tab ("Guides") in the exercise library right-column tab bar; 9 beginner-friendly guide topics (Getting Started, Full Body, Upper/Lower, Push/Pull/Legs, Exercise Selection, Progressive Overload, Sets/Reps/Intensity, Warm-Up & Cool-Down, Deload Weeks); each topic has 4 richly written sections with inline Wikipedia and PubMed hyperlinks; trainers can edit any section in-app (saved to Supabase; overrides shown to clients with "customised by your trainer" note); body map integration — selecting a muscle on the body map shows a spotlight callout indicating which split day trains that muscle and its primary exercises

 ### Client Portal